How do I use the Gradebook?

 View Grading Periods

-If your course is using Multiple Grading Periods, you can sort the Gradebook by grading period by clicking the Grading Period drop-down menu.
+When Multiple Grading Periods are enabled in a course, you can sort the Gradebook by grading period by clicking the Grading Period drop-down menu.

 In the Settings drop-down menu, you can specify settings that apply to your entire Gradebook, including: